 - Prospective students may be required to undergo testing to assess literacy and mathematics skills.

-In just three semesters you will have the opportunity to earn credits equivalent to the first three levels of the CPA program.
-Level 3 CPA is a recognized level of competence in the accounting industry offering competitive salaries and positions.
-You will be prepared for employment with businesses of all sizes and scope, and will possess a sound financial foundation and the ability to use computerized accounting systems.
+In just three semesters, you will be prepared for employment with businesses of all sizes and scope and will possess a sound financial accounting foundation and the ability to use computerized accounting systems.
 Particular focus is on analysis and interpretation of financial information to make sound financial control and ethical decisions.
-Accounts receivable/ payable, general accounting reconciliation, financial statement preparation, presentation and analysis, as well as cost accounting and budgeting, are a few key areas where opportunities may exist for you as a PRA graduate.
-The program prepares you to articulate into the Seneca Accounting and Information Technology (AIT) Graduate Certificate program, the Seneca International Accounting and Finance degree, as well as other universities/colleges, to complete Level 4 of the CPA program and a business degree, if desired.
+Opportunities may exist for you in these key areas: accounts receivable/payable, general accounting reconciliation, financial statement preparation, presentation and analysis, and cost accounting and budgeting.
+The program prepares you to articulate into the Seneca International Accounting and Finance degree, as well as other universities/colleges, to complete an accounting degree, if desired.

 Through transfer agreements and institution partnerships, graduates of this Seneca College program may be eligible for credit at the following post-secondary institution(s):